byronka/minum/docs/development_handbook.md

 This data stays in memory and its manipulations eventually end up persisted.
 The database reads from disk just once - the first time any data is required, all data is loaded from disk.

-Reading that, you may ask - would it not take a long time to read all that data?
-It does not as long as you follow the general paradigm:
+This is the general paradigm:

 _thin data_: identifiers, metadata

-_fat data_: documents, detailed data
+_fat data_: documents and other large data

 The expectation is to use the database for storing thin data, and store fat data using regular file writes.
-Let me explain with a concrete example.
+Here is a concrete example:

 Say your system receives photograph files.
 When a user uploads a photograph, you may create thin data - a new integer representing the identifier for the photograph, and a UUID for use in representing that photograph to the outside world.
 Because the system uses atomic values for the identifiers, you are assured no photograph's identifier will conflict with any other.
-Now that you have some unique identifiers (the UUID is also unique), you may use either to name the photograph and store it in a directory for later retrieval.
+Now that you have some unique identifiers (the UUID is also unique), you may use either to name the photograph file itself.

 So you see, the only data that gets stored in the in-memory database is the thin data.